Customizing the macOS menu bar in SwiftUI

 }

-The macOS menu bar displays these shortcuts as trailing instructions next to the button:
+The macOS menu bar will then display these shortcuts as trailing instructions next to the button:

 Keyboard shortcuts

-This is all you have to do to add new top-level menu items to the main menu.
-Let’s take a look at how we can customize the standard menu items.
+This is how you add new top-level menu items to the main menu.
+Let’s take a look at how we can use commands to customize the standard menu items as well.

-You can add and remove items from the standard menu items by adding CommandGroups to the .commands builder.
+You can add and remove items from standard menu items by adding CommandGroups to .commands.

-We can customize this menu by adding a couple of CommandGroup items to the commands:
+We can for instance customize the Edit menu by adding new CommandGroup items to the commands:

 @main